sriram403/WackyWarper/README.md

     `pip install -r requirements.txt`

-2. Uploade your Images and labels into the train folder with a folder name of `images` and `labels`!

-    **Just paste your images and labels respectivly into that Train folder**

-    (*or create your own folders of train, valid, test*)
+2. Give your `Image dir` and `Label dir` as an argument to the function

 3. Run the `main.py` file